LabMonti/SMAUG-Toolbox/README.md

 # SMAUG-Toolbox
 Single Molecule Analysis Unified Graphical (SMAUG) Toolbox

-This software package contains a suite of graphical analysis tools for analyzing single molecule distance/conductance breaking trace data, including Segment Clustering as described in Bamberger et al. 2020 (link).
+This software package contains a suite of graphical analysis tools for analyzing single molecule distance/conductance breaking trace data, including Segment Clustering as described in Bamberger et al. 2020 (https://arxiv.org/abs/2004.10731).

 New users should start by reading the "START_HERE.pdf" document found in SMAUG-Toolbox/Documentation.